giri-tech-assets/giri-web/content/faq/map-order-1-type-buyer-question-what-is-your-return-policy-answer-typically-we-offer-a-30-day-return-policy-for-all-unused-items-in-their-original-packaging-however-this-is-dependent-on-the-product-refer-to-the-product-purchase-p.md

 ---
 type: seller
-question: How do I become a seller on your platform?
+question: What fees do you charge sellers?
-answer: To become a seller, you need to create a seller account and complete our verification process.
-Visit our "Become a Seller" page for more information and to start the application.
+answer: We charge a commission on each sale, which varies depending on the product category.
+There may also be listing fees and optional promotional fees.
+Please check our Seller Fee Structure page for detailed information.
 order: 1
 ---